muziyongshixin/pytorch-DCGAN-Humanface/README.md

 * The input and output image size of the neural network is  64 x 64 ,
 * The learning rate is initialized as 0.0002，and reduces a half every 50 epoch.
 * The dimension of random noise is set to 1000.
+* For each iteration, we train the netD first for once and then train the netG for twice.
 * We trained this network for 300 epoch and got the final result below.